paganflamingo/FMCW_Volcano_Radar/README.md

 [waveform.m](tx/waveform.m) contains the code used to generate the chirp waveform vectors.
 The waveform has a sawtooth frequency vs time shape.

-[chirp.py](tx/chirp.py) contains the sane cide as waveform in python script.
+[chirp.py](tx/chirp.py) contains the same code as waveform.m in python script.

 [chirpwaveform.dat](tx/chirpwaveform.dat) contains the two signal vectors in a MATLAB .dat file format.
 This can be used to directly load the data into MATLAB without having to regenerate the data.
 To load in MATLAB, use